 We also stopped at a Fish Ladder along the Yukon River – not many fish seen in the river or in the ladder that time of year – but I loved this art work created by local students along the river walk.
 O

-we drove several hundred miles everyday – over roads that were primitive at best.
-These two photos show an example of the road conditions from northern BC into Yukon Territory and through Alaska.
+Driving several hundred miles everyday – these two photos show the quality of roads we drove on from northern BC into Yukon Territory and through Alaska.
 Bumpy gravel filled roads with high ridges, frost heaves and wild bumps – compounded by rocks flying up to hit our windshield regularly.
 Boom and crack were familiar not so musical accompaniments to the drive.